 Strong corporate leadership of the highest ethics and integrity has long been a major focus of LP's Board of Directors and management.
-During the past three years, the Board and senior management have devoted significant time and attention to corporate governance issues, including updating LP's corporate governance principles and committee charters.
+In recent years, the Board and senior management have devoted significant time and attention to corporate governance issues, including updating LP's corporate governance principles and committee charters.
 The key tenets of LP's corporate governance principles include the following: